-Keywords: code block, markdown source, markdown parse, container fragment, container node, parse list, parse tree, text fragment, text source, header fragment, header node, content list, paragraph node, character.
+Keywords: markdown source, markdown parse, code block, parse list, parse tree, container fragment, container node, text fragment, text source, header fragment, header node, content list, paragraph node, character.
 Powered by TextRank.

 There are a million markdown parsers for ready use but it's actually a fun challenge to roll out your own.
-I decided to do it when I realized that the swift markdown parser didn't provide the exact offsets of some of the tags within the source that I needed when converting into an AttributedString for a markdown editor.
+I decided to do it when I realized that the swift markdown parser didn't provide the exact offsets of some of the tags within the source that I needed when converting into an AttributedString

 There are a lot of approaches to parsing markdown but the simplest one is to break it down into

-A block can be defined as a paragraph of text or \n\n with the exception of a fenced code block that starts with 3 backticks (unfortunately the parser I wrote doesn't yet support escaping a backtick character so I have to spell it out 😆).
+with the exception of a fenced code block that starts with 3 backticks (unfortunately the parser I wrote doesn't yet support escaping a backtick character so I have to spell it out 😆).

 The nice thing about markdown is for 99% of the cases you can process a line and don't have worry about continuity between lines (exception to this is lists and fenced code blocks) and a lot of special tagging can be inferred from the first character.